Bimi1804/BiT-ReNU/README.md

 --------------------------------------------------------------------------------------
 The master thesis "Bidirectional transformation of natural-language requirements to and from UML class models for Model-Driven Development" explains the general dataflow between the modules, the user, the database, and a plantuml-file.

-Additionally, the file bitrenu.py can be used as an example of how to use the individual functions of the tool.
+Additionally, the file showcase.py can be used as an example of how to use BiT-ReNU.